Dyndrilliac/nordvpn-spider/README.md

 A simple single-purpose spider written in Python to crawl [NordVPN's website](https://nordvpn.com/servers/tools/) and extract the optimal VPN server.
 Created using [Scrapy](https://scrapy.org/).

 This project is intended for use with [NordVPN's CLI Linux client](https://support.nordvpn.com/Connectivity/Linux/1182453582/Installing-and-using-NordVPN-on-Linux.htm), although it could also be used in conjunction with [OpenVPN](https://nordvpn.com/tutorials/linux/openvpn/) as well.
-Currently the spider supports the following 4 configuration options:
+Currently the spider supports the following four configuration options:
 * Standard VPN: OpenVPN UDP.
 * Standard VPN: OpenVPN TCP.
 * Obfuscated VPN: Obfuscated UDP.
-    * **NOTE**: Obfuscated UDP is the default option.
+    * **NOTE**: Obfuscated UDP is the default option!
 * Obfuscated VPN: Obfuscated TCP.

 Currently you must hardcode your configuration choice into the spider.
-To choose between them, you should modify [line 18](https://github.com/Dyndrilliac/nordvpn-spider/blob/master/nordvpn_spider/spiders/nordvpn_spider.py#L18) of ``nordvpn_spider.py``:
+To choose between them, you should modify [line 16](https://github.com/Dyndrilliac/nordvpn-spider/blob/master/nordvpn_spider/spiders/nordvpn_spider.py#L16) of ``nordvpn_spider.py``:
 ```python
     def __init__(self, isSilent = False, obfuscated = True, udp = True):
 ```